 - Thoughts and emotions are not within our control.
 As natural responses to the environment, there is very little evidence to suggest that negative thoughts can be avoided.
 We also have an ability to manufacture great unhappiness from pleasant events, and happiness from disaster (Gilbert, 2006).

 - Trying to be happier can backfire.
 A study by Ng and Diener found that those high in neuroticism did not benefit from cognitive reappraisal strategies and Woods (2009) found that positive self-statements provoke contradictory thoughts in those with low self-esteem.

 - Trying to be happy ignores context.
 I am motivated more often by fear, anger, jealousy and even desperation than I am by happiness.
-Is happiness the right response to inequality or corruption?
-The working environment doesn’t need a focus on happiness any more than it does on anger.
+Is happiness the ‘right’ response to inequality or corruption?
+I would argue that the world needs a focus on happiness no more than it does on anger.

 - What drives happiness is often short term.
 For example, my mind will be unhappy at the prospect of going for a run, or of receiving negative feedback.
 Yet these are precisely the actions which drive longer term wellbeing, performance and meaning.